ECP-WarpX/picsar/Installation_doc/Python/INSTALL_PYTHON_CORI.md

 ## **3. Installing Forthon**

 If you have already installed Warp, this step is already done.
-If not, simply type `pip install Forthon --user`
+If not, simply type `pip install Forthon --user`.

 ## **4. Makefile_Forthon configuration**